-You can enable calling policies at the account level or at the user level.
+A user with Microsoft global admin permissions can enable calling policies for the account or for certain users.
 Enabling "busy on busy" does not prevent a user from initiating new calls or conferences.

 "Busy on busy" is disabled by default, the global MS Teams administrator can enable this setting.